Bachelor of Podiatric Medicine

 Why study with us?

-Real practice experience with real patients
+Practical experience with real patients

 Explore honours study

 Eligible students will have the opportunity to apply for an honours stream in the third year.
 If selected, you'll complete honours subjects in your third and fourth years that develop your organisational, research and academic writing skills.
-Please note: Honours selection is based on academic merit, the extent to which you have considered a potential project topic, and the availability of appropriate supervisors.
+Please note: honours selection is based on academic merit, the extent to which you have considered a potential project topic and the availability of appropriate supervisors.

 Choose your level of qualification